Here is my disclaimer: I have never had authentic Japanese ramen. . . ever.

 - Sliced jalapenos

-- Barely fried bacon or leftover thinly sliced steak or pork or chicken or baby shrimp.
-(If you use bacon, I’d cut the sesame oil to 1/2 t and the soy sauce to 1 T)
+- Barely fried bacon or leftover thinly sliced steak or pork or chicken or baby shrimp or roasted pork loin sliced thin.
+(If you use bacon, I’d cut the sesame oil to 1/2 t and the soy sauce to 1 T.)

 - Yellow and red bell pepper

 - Cilantro and/or parsley

 - Thinly sliced cabbage

 - Nori Roasted Seaweed (I like Teriyaki flavored)

 Poached egg suggestion: Heat water with 2 T vinegar to almost boiling in a sauce pan (1 inch deep water).
 Crack each egg into Pyrex ramekin (or coffee cup).
 Set cup into pan for 10 seconds, then slowly dip egg out allowing water to come into the ramekin.
 Use spoon to baste egg with water.
 After 3-5 minutes, gently dislodge egg from pan with spoon or spatula.
 Move each egg back to ramekin with slotted spoon and set aside until ready to assemble ramen.
 OR, go for an IP soft boiled ramen egg.
 You can also marinate the egg in soy sauce for a professional option.

 - Heat broth to almost boiling (must be HOT)

 - Put dollop of miso in bottom of serving bowl